Our Research Members

 Advanced Pharmaceutics & Drug Delivery Laboratory

 Advanced pharmaceutics and drug delivery.
-Our research interests and activities related to diabetes treatment include microencapsulation of enzymes, therapeutic hormones and polypeptides; artificial islet cells; nanomaterials such as bio-inorganic, polymer-metal and polymer-lipid hybrid nanoparticles and nanocomposite membranes; nanoparticulate contrast agents and fluorophores for in vitro/in vivo imaging; ROS-regulating systems; “intelligent” drug delivery systems for self-regulated drug delivery; nanotechnology-enabled glucose-responsive closed-loop insulin delivery implants for diabetic research animals and for clinical treatment.
+Our research interests and activities related to diabetes treatment include microencapsulation of enzymes, formulation and stabilization of therapeutic hormones and polypeptides; artificial islet cells; ROS-attenuating systems; “intelligent” drug delivery systems for self-regulated drug delivery; nanotechnology-enabled glucose-responsive closed-loop insulin delivery implants for diabetic research animals and for clinical treatment; and glucose-responsive glucagon delivery via composite microneedle patch for prevention of hypoglycemia in diabetes.